CopernicaMarketingSoftware/Documentation/Publisher/en/webhooks.md

 data and linked tags to send to you.
 Based on this information it is easy to add the information to the correct profile.

-## Setting up WebHooks
+## Setting up Webhooks

 Click on the tab called `WEBHOOKS` inside the Marketing Suite.
-In the WebHooks menu, you can fill in the address the HTTP POST call is sent to in the manage menu.
+In the Webhooks menu, you can fill in the address the HTTP POST call is sent to in the manage menu.
 It's pretty self explanatory: select the events you're interested in and provide the location of your script.